Try one of these easy and fun ideas to get active with your kids, and use the free printable active idea cards to make an activity jar.

 - Play super active Simon Says – Download a free printable list of ideas to really ramp up your Simon says here.

-- Play an action dice game – Use this free printable to make a movement dice.
+- Play an action dice game – try this free printable space themed gross motor dice game.

-- Visit a new park – we haven’t been to the Royal Park Nature Playground yet, and Crocodile Park at Point Cook also looks awesome, but even a park without fancy equipment will be fun if you take a ball or a cricket set.
+- Visit a new park – try a new park, or somewhere with fun equipment, but even a park without fancy equipment will be fun if you take a ball or a cricket set.

 - Try some yoga – Cosmic kids is a great youtube channel for little kids and there’s loads of other yoga videos on youtube to try out